Storybook for Firefox¶

 ./mach run http://localhost:5703/

-although with these options SVG context-properties won’t be enabled, so what’s displayed in Storybook may not exactly reflect how components will look when used in Firefox.
+although with this option certain prefs won’t be enabled, so what’s displayed in Storybook may not exactly reflect how components will look when used in Firefox.

 You can use your own npm